binbashar/le-tf-infra-aws/README.md

 ### AWS Profile
 - File `backend.config` will inject the profile name that TF will use to make changes on AWS.
 - Such profile is usually one that relies on another profile to assume a role to get access to each corresponding account.
+- File `@doc/binbash-aws-org-config` will be considered to be appended to your `.aws/config` file note that `.aws/config` will depend on the IAM profiles declared at your `.aws/credentials`
 - Read the following page to understand how to set up a profile to assume a role => https://docs.aws.amazon.com/cli/latest/userguide/cli-roles.html